Converting to a FroidurePin

 This page contains documentation relating to converting

-objects into FroidurePin
+libsemigroups_pybind11 objects into FroidurePin instances using the

-to
+to function.

 See also